twilio-labs/paste/apps/vs-code-intellisense/README.md

 ### Contributing

+We welcome and encourage contributions to this project.
 Before contributing, please make sure that you read our [Contributing Guidelines](https://github.com/twilio-labs/paste/blob/main/CONTRIBUTING.md) and agree with our [Code of Conduct.](https://github.com/twilio-labs/.github/blob/main/CODE_OF_CONDUCT.md)